-Since 1997, Gulf pollock have been managed under Tier 3 of NPFMC harvest guidelines.
+Since 1997, Gulf of Alaska pollock have been managed under Tier 3 of NPFMC harvest guidelines.
 In Tier 3, reference mortality rates are based on the spawning biomass per recruit (SPR), while biomass reference levels are estimated by multiplying the SPR by average recruitment.
 Estimates of the $F{SPR}$ harvest rates were obtained using the life history characteristics of Gulf of Alaska pollock (Table 1.20).
-Spawning biomass reference levels were based on mean 1979-2010 recruitment (690 million), which is slightly lower than the post-1979 mean in the 2010 assessment.
-The average did not include the recruitment in 2011 (2009 year class) due to uncertainty in the estimate of year class strength.
-Spawning was assumed to occur on March 15th, and female spawning biomass was calculated using mean weight at age for the Shelikof Strait acoustic surveys in 2006-2010 to estimate current reproductive potential.
-A substantial increase in pollock weight-at-age has been observed (Fig. 1.16), which may be a density-dependent response to low abundance or due to environmental forcing.
-The SPR at F=0 was estimated as 0.982 kg/recruit.
-This estimate is not changed from the 2010 because no new data are available. $F{SPR}$ rates depend on the selectivity pattern of the fishery.
-Selectivity in the Gulf of Alaska pollock fishery changed as the fishery evolved from a foreign fishery occurring along the shelf break to a domestic fishery on spawning aggregations and in nearshore waters (Fig. 1.1).
-For SPR calculations, selectivity was based on the average for 2006-2010 to reflect current selectivity patterns.
+Spawning biomass reference levels were based on mean 1978-2012 age-1 recruitment (931 million), which is about 5% lower than the post-1977 mean in the 2012 assessment.
+Spawning was assumed to occur on March 15th, and female spawning biomass was calculated using mean weight at age for the Shelikof Strait acoustic surveys in 2008-2013 to estimate current reproductive potential.
+A substantial increase in pollock weight-at-age has been observed (Fig. 1.14), which may be a density-dependent response to low abundance or due to environmental forcing.
+The SPR at F=0 was estimated as 0.780 kg/recruit at age one. $F{SPR}$ rates depend on the selectivity pattern of the fishery.
+Selectivity has changed as the fishery evolved from a foreign fishery occurring along the shelf break to a domestic fishery on spawning aggregations and in nearshore waters (Fig. 1.1).
+For SPR calculations, selectivity was based on the average for 2008-2012 to reflect current selectivity patterns.
 Gulf of Alaska pollock $F{SPR}$ harvest rates are given below:

-F SPR rate Equilibrium under average 1979-2010 recruitment
+Equilibrium under average 1978-2012 recruitment

-Fishing mortality Avg.
+F SPR rate Fishing mortality Avg.
 Recr.
 (Million) Total 3+ biom.
 (1000 t) Female spawning biom.
 (1000 t) Catch (1000 t) Harvest rate

-100.0% 0.000 690 2081 678 0 0.0%
+100.0% 0.000 931 2247 726 0 0.0%

-50.0% 0.150 690 1302 339 161 12.4%

-45.0% 0.175 690 1220 305 176 14.5%

-40.0% 0.203 690 1136 271 191 16.8%

-35.0% 0.236 690 1050 237 205 19.5%
+40.0% 0.221 931 1253 290 201 16.0%

+35.0% 0.259 931 1162 254 215 18.5%

-The $B{40\%}$ estimate of 271,000 t represents a 2% decrease from the $B{40\%}$ estimate of 276,000 t in the 2010 assessment, and is due the small reduction in average recruitment.
-The model projection of spawning biomass in 2012 is 227,723 t, which is 33.6% of unfished spawning biomass and below $B{40\%}$ (271,000 t), thereby placing Gulf of Alaska pollock in sub-tier "b" of Tier 3.
-In sub-tier "b" the OFL and maximum permissible ABC fishing mortality rates are adjusted downwards as described by the harvest guidelines (see SAFE Summary Chapter).
+The $B{40\%}$ estimate of 290,000 t represents a 2% decrease from the $B{40\%}$ estimate of 297,000 t in the 2012 assessment, which is a mostly a result of the decrease in mean recruitment.
+The base model projection of spawning biomass in 2014 is 308,541 t, which is 42.5% of unfished spawning biomass (based on average post-1977 recruitment) and above $B{40\%}$ (290,000 t), thereby placing Gulf of Alaska pollock in sub-tier "a" of Tier 3.

-2012 acceptable biological catch
+2014 acceptable biological catch

 The definitions of OFL and maximum permissible $F{ABC}$ under Amendment 56 provide a buffer between the overfishing level and the intended harvest rate, as required by NMFS national standard guidelines.
 Since estimates of stock biomass from assessment models are uncertain, the buffer between OFL and ABC provides a margin of safety so that assessment error will not result in the OFL being inadvertently exceeded.
-For Gulf of Alaska pollock, the maximum permissible $F{ABC}$ harvest rate is 86.0% of the OFL harvest rate.
+For Gulf of Alaska pollock, the maximum permissible $F{ABC}$ harvest rate is 85.6% of the OFL harvest rate.
 In the 2001 assessment, based on an analysis that showed that the buffer between the maximum permissible $F{ABC}$ and OFL decreased when the stock is below approximately $B{50\%}$ , we developed a more conservative alternative that maintains a constant buffer between ABC and $F{ABC}$ at all stock levels (Table 1.21).
 While there is always some probability of exceeding $F{OFL}$ due to imprecise stock assessments, it seemed unreasonable to reduce safety margin as the stock declines.